VonHeikemen/fine-cmdline.nvim/README.md

 )
 ```

-if you'd like to remap `:` instead
+If you'd like to remap `:` instead.

 ```lua
 vim.api.nvim_set_keymap(